Office Flowers That Will Last Longer Than Most Office Plants

-Flowers can also be a source of inspiration for employees, letting them choose the color of the month or allowing each employee to have a floral arrangement or plant on their desk spaces.
+Flowers can also be a source of inspiration for employees, letting them choose the month's color or allowing each employee to have a floral arrangement or plant on their desk spaces.

 This small symbol of personal expression can mean a lot to an individual employee - and having a shared activity, even if it’s office decor, can help promote teamwork and mutual understanding across the workforce.